Finding Remote Work

 Why is this important for you to know?
 Because in seeking remote work, you’ll likely come across both hourly employment opportunities (which afford you employee protections) and independent contractor opportunities (which offer no employee protections).
 In fact, you may see some independent contractor opportunities that look like hourly employment opportunities—such as including hourly pay in the job description (click here to see an example of this).

-For these reasons, hourly paid jobs are preferable to independent contractor gigs.
+For these reasons, many people prefer hourly paid jobs to independent contractor gigs.
 However, hourly paid jobs are much more difficult to find in the world of remote work.
 As such, it’s to your benefit to know how to navigate both types of employment opportunities while protecting your time, your personal information, and your well-being.

 Remote Job Titles To Search For Hourly Employment